 A guy with a coloring book in the middle of BookEnds Cafe.
 D sat next to him, and the guy glared at us.
-We think he trying to pick up chicks.
+We decided he was trying to pick up chicks.

-A bald guy typing something on his laptop entitled, "Achieving Full Consciousness."
-We figure he was struggling with a sleep disorder.
+A bald guy typing on his laptop, working on something called "Achieving Full Consciousness."
+Probably struggling with a sleep disorder.

 Double-Braided-Beard Guy.
 We see them occasionally.

-Some guy pontificating about Boulder, its customs and venues, and various other topics, to a captive audience of two, who had undoubtedly come to BookEnds Cafe for a quiet cup of joe, but who unfortunately made the mistake of asking directions or something from this self-proclaimed expert.
+Some guy pontificating about Boulder (its customs, venues, and various other topics), to a captive audience of two, who had chosen BookEnds Cafe for a quiet cup of joe, but who unfortunately asked for directions or something from this self-proclaimed expert.
 Thankfully, we haven't seen him in a while.

-Megan once announced our arrival at Old Chicago on the PA system: "Steve and Dave are here.
-Steve and Dave have arrived."
+Megan once announced our arrival at Old Chicago on the PA system: "S and D are here.
+S and D have arrived."
 When she turned 21, Megan got utterly wasted and was never heard from again.

-This guy came onto the scene in 2018, bellowing for half an hour at Trident about the art of making money with real estate.
+This guy arrived on the scene in 2018, bellowing for half an hour at Trident about the art of making money with real estate.
 Buy low, sell high.

 Who can forget her greeting of "Hi Guys" when we entered the coffee shop?

-Two co-eds working on a paper, looking befuddled, and guessing the past tense of seek is seeked.
+A pair of students at Bookends Cafe, looking befuddled as they discussed whether the past tense of seek is seeked.
 We intervened, and saved their semester.

-Overheard from co-eds near the Physics building, amid a flurry of large, wet snowflakes: "If you sniff a snowflake, it's like you're getting high."
+Overheard from students near the Physics building, amid a flurry of wet snowflakes: "If you sniff a snowflake, it's like you're getting high."
+Whoa.

 ☛ Back to the Blog ☚